NOCA Student / Instructor Handbook

 - You're here to learn.
 Not to show off your skills.
 Act accordingly.
 Leave your ego at the door.
 Don't be competitive.
 Don't compare anyone's abilities or journey as an aerialist to your own.
 Support your peers in their journey, regardless of how it compares to your own.

 - Do not teach other students.
 This includes spotting, or telling other students how to do a move.
 When a student is in the air, the only person interacting with that student in any way should be the instructor.
 Once the student is back on the ground, it's ok to provide constructive artistic feedback if invited to, but not technical guidance.
-In some very limited scenarios, instructors may specifically invite students to assist each other, but this interaction should be structured and supervised, and done with caution and close instructor supervision.
+In some limited scenarios, instructors may specifically invite students to assist each other; this must be structured, supervised, and done with close instructor oversight.

 - Stay off the equipment before the class starts, and after it ends.

-- Students must be completely sober at all times.
-Any indication of consuming alcohol, marijuana, or illegal drugs prior to attending a NOCA class is grounds for expulsion from NOCA.
+- Students must be sober and not impaired at all times.
+Any indication of impairment from alcohol, THC, illegal drugs, or misused prescription drugs prior to attending a NOCA class is grounds for removal from class and potential disciplinary action, up to and including expulsion.

 - NOCA instructors taking classes as a student should act purely as a student at all times.
 Instructors should not use their role as a NOCA instructor to receive different treatment during a NOCA class.
 Instructors should not try to help teach the class unless the instructor of that class has explicitly requested their assistance during that particular class.

-- Students must remove ALL jewelry or piercings.
-This includes, but is not limited to rings, necklaces, earrings, watches, toe rings, piercings, and surface piercings.
-Reasonable exceptions may be made for VERY small piercings that pose absolutely no threat of getting caught.
-This decision is made purely at the student's own risk.
+- Students must remove ALL jewelry or piercings that could catch or snag.
+This includes, but is not limited to: rings, necklaces, earrings, watches, toe rings, and surface piercings.
+Reasonable exceptions may be made for VERY small piercings that pose no realistic snag risk; this decision is made at the student's own risk.

-- If a piece of jewelry or piercing truly cannot be removed, it must be covered with a band-aid, or covered with tight clothing that remains in place throughout the class.
-This solution should only be considered as a last resort, as it does still present a risk of injury.
-This decision is made purely at the student's own risk.
+- If a piece of jewelry or piercing truly cannot be removed, it must be securely covered with a bandage or tight clothing that remains in place throughout class.
+This is a last resort and still presents risk.
+This decision is made at the student's own risk.

 - Open Gym policies